 Learning how to approach animals and care for them in gentle and consistent ways, is an excellent way to teach children how living beings should be treated.

-Pets teach us so very much.
+Pets teach us so very much about compassion.

 6. say You’re Sorry